malithmcr/fullstack-developer-challenge/README.md

 ### Bonus  (not required but nice-to-have)
 - Using Redux or any State managment library.
-- Unit tests for both React and PHP code.
+- Unit tests for both React and Nodejs code.
 - Dockerize your app.
 This way we can run both API and UI in a single command. `docker-compose up`.

 ### Stack and technical requisites

-- Use React.js or any React framwork.
+- Use React.js or any React framwork (Next.js).
 - Feel free to use any CSS or SCSS framwork.
-- Use PHP for the rest API
+- Use Node.js for the rest API

 __You don’t have to worry about:__